mitvitaminen/fratzengeballer.eu/README.md

 and you have to open the SVG file in a text editor to see the <animate /> tag.
 It is all HTML5 ppl it not any interactivity regarding web2.0 EVER in websites U serve them the site in a static way and would not start update the clients when there not an reason like sharing items or something.
 When you do a refresh it is again a static page iwth static data served and there never an TCP or UDP http connection open and ALL first u send a REQUEST and then u get for this request an answer and the incomming is actually wrapped and bound to the OUTGOING request ALWAYS concerning firewall setups like windows has always open incoming for all.
+Ya all no server waiting for ANYONE to connect....!!

 Setup System
 a.
 Install ruby -> i.e. mise